KristjanTammekivi/rabbitmq-admin/README.md

   nodes [options]         Get a list of nodes in the cluster.
-If no node name is given, all nodes are listed extensions              Get a list of installed management plugins definitions [options]   Get a list of server definitions such as exchanges, queues, users, virtual hosts, permissions, topic permissions and parameters, everything excecpt messages connections [options]   Get a list of connections.
+If no node name is given, all nodes are listed extensions              Get a list of installed management plugins definitions [options]   Get a list of server definitions such as exchanges, queues, users, virtual hosts, permissions, topic permissions and parameters, everything excecpt messages connections channels [options]      Get a list of channels.
 Paginated. vhost permissions consumers [options]